brianssparetime/blog/content/posts/plant-water-bot/index.md

 My friend has a strong aesthetic sense, a preference for minimalism, stainless steel, and glass.

-So rather than build my own enclosure, I found one that fit the bill - a simple and elegant cylinder, gleaming stainless steel, that even had a raisable lid built in.
+Wires and tubes everywhere would be unacceptable.
+So rather than build my own enclosure, I found the perfect one - a simple and elegant cylinder, gleaming stainless steel, that even had a raisable lid built in.
+Only the screen and knob (and 3 bolts in a geometric triangular shape) would mar the exterior surface.

+Steve Jobs would be proud.

-A trash can.
+Except that it was a trash can.

 ![Fully assembled](IMG_8472-fully-assembled.jpeg)